freenas/freenas-docs/README.md

+> NOTE: this repository stores retired documentation for FreeNAS/TrueNAS 11.3 and earlier versions.
+To view current documentation for TrueNAS 12.0, TrueCommand, and TrueNAS hardware, go to https://www.truenas.com/docs/hub/ .
+All sources for that website are stored in the https://github.com/freenas/documentation/ repository.

 FreeNAS documentation is stored as ASCII text files with .rst extensions in the FreeNAS source repository.
 The FreeNAS Project uses the Sphinx Python documentation generator to generate documentation in